-Palak Rice or Palak Pulao is a flavourful, aromatic rice that is very nutritious, great for skin and bones and tastes great with any gravy.
-Here is how to make simple and healthy South Indian Style Palak Rice or Palak Pulao at home.
+South Indian style Palak Rice or Palak Pulao is a flavourful and aromatic rice dish that is very nutritious, great for skin and bones and tastes great with any gravy or raita.
+Make it using simple pantry staples and in under 30 minutes.

 About This Recipe

 There are very few vegetables that can be considered a storehouse of almost all nutrients, and spinach comes very close to being called one.
-And therefore, Spinach or Palak is a must ingredients, that is always sitting in my fridge.
+And therefore, Spinach or Palak is one such ingredient that you will always find sitting in my fridge.

-If you are in a hurry, you can cook this Spinach Rice in even pressure cooker.
-Although, I prefer to cook it in a pan.
+This is a perfect weekday meal, and if you are in too much hurry, you can cook it in a pressure cooker too.
+Although, I have always preferred to cook it in a pan.

 This Palak Rice is,